 For many women, recapturing a youthful figure through breast augmentation can be the change they need to once again feel confident in their bodies.
 Our surgeons use the latest techniques and implants available to produce beautiful, natural and youthful breast appearances.

 Our office will work with you to discover your specific enhancement goals in order to recommend an appropriate size and shape for the procedure.
 The location of the incision is also determined after the discussion and examination.
-Since we offer silicone, saline and the new gummy bear implants, special care will be taken to ensure you are getting the aesthetic and shape you desire.
+We offer silicone (our silicone implants are always the gummy bear type of implants), and saline implants.
+Special care will be taken to ensure you are getting the aesthetic and shape you desire.

 What to Expect During the Surgery

 Medications are administered for your comfort during breast augmentation surgery.
 The choices include intravenous sedation and general anesthesia.
 Your physician will recommend the best choice for you.
 Our physicians inject a nerve-blocking agent during the initial stages of surgery.
 This significantly decreases the pain of recovery for about two to three days.

 Step Two: Incision

 Incisions are made in inconspicuous areas to minimize visible scarring.
 You and your plastic surgeon will discuss which incision options are appropriate for your desired outcome.
 The incision will be made on one of the three options mentioned above.

 Breast size and shape are important, so be honest and open about your expectations when talking with your surgeon.
 Implant type and size will be determined not just based on your desired increase in size but more importantly on your breast anatomy, skin elasticity and body type.

 Step Four: Inserting the Implant

 After the incision is made, a breast implant is inserted into a pocket either under the pectoral muscle (a submuscular placement) or directly behind the breast tissue and over the pectoral muscle (a submammary/subglandular placement).